 Although the average manufactured cigarette contains 8 to 10 mg. of nicotine, only about 1 mg. finds its way into the smoker's bloodstream.
-More lethal than strychnine, just 60 mg. of nicotine on the tongue - about three drops - would kill a 160 pound person.
-By contrast the lethal dose for strychnine is 75 mg, for diamondback rattlesnake venom it's 100 mg, arsenic is 200 mg, and cyanide's lethal dose is 500 mg.
+Is nicotine more lethal than strychnine?
+Would just 40 to 60 mg. of pure nicotine on the tongue - 3 to 6 drops - kill a 160 pound person?

 As deadly as it is, smoked nicotine doesn't arrive alone.
 Each puff comes with 81 cancer causing chemicals, carbon monoxide and a host of toxins.
 This cataclysmic combination annually produces the leading cause of death in almost all developed nations, and creates fertile ground for profiteers able to engineer less destructive forms of nicotine delivery.

 But what about the alkaloid nicotine itself, the clear liquid comprising roughly 1 to 2% of tobacco's dry weight, that turns brownish when exposed to air?
 What honest representations can be made in regard to the chemical that stands alone when lethalness and addictiveness are combined?